-Gingivitis is considered to be a bacterial infection of the gums.
+Gingivitis is a bacterial infection of the gums.
 The exact reason why gingivitis develops has not been proven, but several theories exist.

-For gingivitis to develop, plaque must accumulate in the areas between the teeth.
+- For gingivitis to develop, plaque must accumulate in the areas between the teeth.
 This plaque contains large numbers of bacteria thought to be responsible for gingivitis.
 But it is not simply plaque that causes gingivitis.
-Almost everyone has plaque on their teeth, but only a few develop gingivitis.
+Almost everyone has plaque on their teeth, but gingivitis is far less common.

-A number of medications used for seizures, high blood pressure, and organ transplants can suppress the immune system and change the structure of the gums enough to permit bacterial infection.
+- A number of medications used for seizures, high blood pressure, and organ transplants have been shown to cause an enlargement of the gingiva.